N. Chaluvaraya Swamy

 N. Chaluvaraya Swamy is an Indian politician from Karnataka.
-He is Cabinet Minister in Government of Karnataka & member of Karnataka Legislative Assembly representing Nagamangala.
-He belongs to Indian National Congress.
+He is a member of the Indian National Congress and a member of the Karnataka Legislative Assembly representing Nagamangala.
+He has served as a Cabinet Minister in the Government of Karnataka and currently holds the portfolio of Water Resources (Major and Medium Irrigation).

-Personal life
+Early life and education

-N. Chaluvaraya Swamy was born on 1 June 1960 to Narasimhegowda and Sakamma.
-He was born in Ijjala-Ghatta, Mandya district, Karnataka, into an agricultural family in a small village in Nagamangala taluk.

-He is married to B K Dhanalakshmi and has 2 sons.
-He has a diploma in Civil Engineering.
+N. Chaluvaraya Swamy was born on 1 June 1960 to Narasimhegowda and Sakamma in Ijjala-Ghatta, Mandya district, Karnataka.
+He comes from an agricultural family in Nagamangala taluk.
+He is married to B. K. Dhanalakshmi and has two sons.
+He holds a diploma in Civil Engineering.